kristianp335/ScottishPowerLiferay/replit.md

 **Package Contents**:
 - Fragment collection with 9 components (all template and resource errors resolved)
-- 16 image and icon resources with proper references
+- 22 high-quality PNG/JPG images and icons with proper references (fixed corrupted images)
 - Complete deployment documentation

 **Note**: Client extensions (CSS/JS themes) are stored separately in the `client-extensions/` directory and deployed using Liferay's client extension deployment methods.